mattrude/random-image-block/readme.txt

 This Plugin is fully translated into the following languages:

+* Arabic
+* Czech
+* Finnish
 * French
+* Danish
+* Dutch
 * German
+* Indonesian
 * Italian
 * Portuguese
+* Russian
 * Spanish

-If you would like to help translating this plugin, or you see a problem with the current translation, please [contact me](http://mattrude.com/contact-me/).
+If you would like to help translating this plugin, or you see a problem with the current translation, please see my [Translation](http://translate.mattrude.com/projects/random-image-block) page, and/or [contact me](http://mattrude.com/contact-me/).

 = Wanted Features =